UCC – Legal basis

 The UCC Transitional Delegated Act establishes transitional rules for operators and customs authorities pending the upgrading or the development of the relevant IT systems to create a fully electronic customs environment.

-The UCC Work Programme was adopted on 11 April 2016 as Commission Implementing Decision No 2016/578.
+The current version of the UCC Work Programme was adopted on 13 December 2019 as Commission Implementing Decision No 2019/2151.